Gignite/the-cure/README.md

 // We grab the user mapper
 $mapper = $container->mapper('User');

-// And the model
+// And a new model
 $user = $mapper->model();

-// Update the model's name
+// Set the model's name
 $user->name('Luke');

 // And persist it to mongo